Brownie Pie

 - ¼ teaspoon salt

-- ⅔ cup all-purpose flour, spooned into measuring cup and leveled off
+- ⅔ cup all-purpose flour, spooned into measuring cup and leveled-off

 - ¾ cup semi-sweet chocolate chips

-- vanilla or coffee ice cream, optional for serving
+- Vanilla or coffee ice cream optional, for serving

 Instructions

-- Preheat the oven to 350°F and set an oven rack in the middle position.
-Roll out the crust, if necessary, and place in a 9-inch deep-dish pie pan.
+- Preheat the oven to 350°F (175°C) and set an oven rack in the middle position.
+Roll out the crust, if necessary, and place in a 9-inch (23-cm) deep-dish pie pan.
 (Skip this step if using a store-bought pie crust in an aluminum pan.)
 Set aside.

 - Melt the butter in a small saucepan over medium heat.
 Off the heat, add the chocolate and stir until melted.
 Transfer the mixture to a large bowl and add the vanilla, granulated sugar, and brown sugar; whisk until evenly combined.
 Add the eggs one at a time, whisking until well combined after each addition.
 Add the salt and flour and whisk until evenly combined.
 Stir in the chocolate chips.